 Orenburg

-The situation in the Orenburg region in the spring of 2025 demonstrates a chronic governance crisis, growing pockets of resistance, and attempts by Moscow to place the region under tighter control.
-The replacement of Governor Pasler with a “varangian” from occupied Donetsk — Yevgeny Sontsev — along with his high-profile PR actions (resolving the waste crisis, restoring facilities after floods) were intended to suppress protest sentiments through quick results.
-However, the complete renewal of the government and the lack of local roots for the new acting governor only deepened the sense of alienation from the authorities.
+The situation in the Orenburg region in the spring of 2025 demonstrates the chronic governance crisis, growing pockets of resistance, and the attempts by Moscow to place the region under tighter control.
+The replacement of Governor Pasler with a “varangian” from occupied Donetsk — Yevgeny Sontsev, formal head of the government of so called DPR.
+Sontsev blamed the problems on his predecessor and promoted the elimination of some of them: resolving the waste crisis, the restoration of facilities after the floods.
+Sontsev dissolved the regional government, a number of its representatives followed Pasler.

-The war against Ukraine is having a double effect: on the one hand — drones, explosions, panic, forced mobilization; on the other — public support from part of the population, encouraged by Putin’s awards and tax benefits.
-Against this backdrop, the regional system is being held together, but cracks are already visible — both social (garbage accumulation, rats, a failing dam) and political (explosions, individual radical acts).
+The war against Ukraine had the double effect: on the one hand there were the drones, the explosions, the panic, the forced mobilization.
+On the other there were public support from part of the population, encouraged by Putin’s awards and tax benefits from Sontstev.
+Against this backdrop, the regional system is being held together, but cracks are already visible including due to the public dissatisfaction by the pollution of the region and the subsequent corruption scandals involving the local government officials.

 Marker | March | April | May |